oprypin/crsfml/docs/api/graphics.md

 Construct a VertexBuffer with a specific PrimitiveType

-Creates an empty vertex buffer and sets its primitive type to \p type.
+Creates an empty vertex buffer and sets its primitive type to *type*.

 * *type* - Type of primitive